yhyi15/yhyi15.github.io/_pages/DSA.md

 ## Homework

 Send homework to the email of the TA.
-Filenames should be formatted as Homework#-StudentNumber-Name.doc.\
+Filenames should be formatted as #Homework-StudentNumber-Name.doc.\
-Replace #, StudentNumber, and Name with the homework number, your student id, and your name.\
+Replace #, StudentNumber, and Name with the ordinal number of the homework, your student id, and your name.\
 Each assignment should be summited using a separate file.
 All deadlines are Beijing time (GMT+8).

 **Homework 1 and 2** are due at 11:59 pm, Sep.
 24.
+**Homework 3** is due at 11:59 pm, Oct.
+8.

 ## Project